nikouu/ZeroRedact/docfx/benchmarks/index.md

 # Benchmarks

+> **Note**: These values are averaged across multiple benchmarks.
+They represent an overall view of the performance, not any one single redaction performance.
+Please see the [benchmarks folder](https://github.com/nikouu/ZeroRedact/tree/main/benchmarks) for per-test benchmarks.

 Performance benchmarks for ZeroRedact across different versions.
 Each benchmark shows the mean duration and memory allocation for various operations.

 ## Redactor Benchmarks